In a nutshell

 - According to a report by PwC, London and New York remain the world’s two epicenters of capital market activity, accounting for nearly 45% of activity.
 However, 76% of surveyed capital markets executives also expected a rival center to emerge in the Asia-Pacific region in the years through 2020.
 Hong Kong was flagged as the most likely destination, followed by Shanghai and Tokyo.

-- According to a report by SIMFA (Securities Industry and Financial Markets Association), the US equity markets accounts for roughly 41% of the $75 million in global equity market cap, while its fixed income market comprises 40% of the $103 trillion securities outstanding the globe.
+- According to a report by SIMFA (Securities Industry and Financial Markets Association), the US equity markets account for roughly 40% of the $97 trillion in the global equity market – that’s nearly four times the amount recorded by China, the next biggest market.

 - AI continues to disrupt the market, as companies increasingly harness technology to optimize trade processes and reduce operating costs.